wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-started-with-power-bi/includes/4-exercise-touring-and-using-power-bi.md

 ![Power BI Get Data](../media/pbi-touring_02.png)

 For these software services, the **Power BI service** provides a collection of ready-made visuals that are pre-arranged on dashboards and reports for your organization.
 This collection of visuals is called an **app**.
-Apps get you up and running in Power BI quickly, with data and dashboards that your organization has created for you.
+Apps get you up and running quickly, with data and dashboards that your organization has created for you.
 For example, when you use the GitHub app, Power BI connects to your GitHub account (after you provide your credentials) and then populates a predefined collection of visuals and dashboards in Power BI.

 There are apps for all sorts of online services.
 The following image shows a page of apps that are available for different online services, in alphabetical order.
 This page is shown when you select the **Get** button in the **Services** box (shown in the previous image).
 As you can see from the following image, there are many apps to choose from.